Rasen Racecourse: the show will go on!

-Pop star Craig David to play Racecourse the same day as East Midlands Trains go on strike, but organisers say...
+Thousands of people are set to descend on Market Rasen this weekend to see Craig David perform at the racecourse - the same day as East Midlands Trains go on strike.

 The combination of the two events on Saturday (August 17) could lead to disruption throughout the town, and residents are already concerned about litter after the ‘nightmare’ mess following Ladies Day in July.